sandbox-pokhara/lol-analyst-landing-page/README.md

-# lol-analyst-landing-page
+# lol-analyst-app-landing-page

-Landing page for LolAnalyst.
+Landing page for LolAnalystApp.